An exploration of collaborative ceramic and sound art practice in Britain and China

 Exhibition : Neither Increasing Nor Decreasing, Chiddingstone Castle

-The Interbeing project launches in May 2021.
-The Ceramic House hosts Emptiness is Form, an exhibition featuring contemporary Chinese ceramics by international artists of Chinese heritage.
+The Interbeing project launched in May 2021.
+The Ceramic House hosted Emptiness is Form, an exhibition featuring contemporary Chinese ceramics by international artists of Chinese heritage.

-In June-August the Powell-Cotton Museum hosts No Interdependent Origins, a remote residency and exhibition for two Hong Kong ceramic artists represented by Karin Weber Gallery, Annie Wan and Lau Yat Wai, who will be collaborating with two UK artists working in sound, Emily Peasgood and Dan Thompson.
-The results of their collaborations will be displayed in the historic setting of Quex House, Kent.
+In June-August the Powell-Cotton Museum hosted No Interdependent Origins, a remote residency and exhibition for two Hong Kong ceramic artists represented by Karin Weber Gallery, Annie Wan and Lau Yat Wai, who collaborated with two UK artists working in sound, Emily Peasgood and Dan Thompson.
+The results of their collaborations were displayed in the historic setting of Quex House.

-In September a new sound art/performance film Listening Hands devised and created by Joseph Young will be produced in collaboration with a Vitafilms.
-Joseph will work with a Tai Chi master and group at London Chinese Community Centre.
-The film will feature Joseph’s custom made Sonic Baton instrument conducting sounds recorded in China and the visual language of the Tai Chi movement style and will be premiered on Silver Sunday (3rdOctober), a national day celebrating older people.
+In September a new sound art/performance film Listening Hands devised and created by Joseph Young was produced in collaboration with a Vitafilms.
+Joseph worked with a Tai Chi master and group at London Chinese Community Centre.
+The film featured Joseph’s custom made Sonic Baton instrument conducting sounds recorded in China and the visual language of the Tai Chi movement style was premiered on 3rdOctober and simultaneously at Park 19 in Guangzhou, China.

-In September Neither Increasing Nor Decreasing, a virtual exhibition coordinated in partnership with Shanghai Academy of Fine Arts will be launched online, pairing established Chinese ceramists with objects from the Buddhist Collection at Chiddingstone Castle.
+In September-October Neither Increasing Nor Decreasing, a virtual exhibition coordinated in partnership with Shanghai Academy of Fine Arts was launched online, pairing established Chinese ceramists with objects from the Buddhist Collection at Chiddingstone Castle.

-New ceramic work by Kay Aplin consisting of a large scale wall-mounted porcelain tiled installation, inspired by traditional Chinese floral symbolism, will be compiled into a book, Silk Roads and Floral Routes, published in December 2021 and launched at the finissage.
+New ceramic work by Kay Aplin, Ceramic Wallpaper: Peonies consisting of a wall-mounted porcelain tiled installation, inspired by traditional Chinese floral symbolism, has become a photo essay, Silk Roads and Floral Routes, compiled into the book and launched at Contemporary Ceramics Gallery in London in January 2022.

 Interbeing is produced by The Ceramic House in partnership with: